darkskyapp/translations/README.md

     intelligible to an average reader.
 (Yes, we know this conflicts with brevity, but try your best!)

-Appendix A: Forecast Summary Format
+Appendix A: Dark Sky Summary Format
 -----------------------------------

-Below is a listing of every possible machine-readable summary produced by Forecast.
+Below is a listing of every possible machine-readable summary produced by Dark Sky.
 The listing is recursive so as to better describe how the various structural components interact.

 ### Moment Summaries